rust-lang/rfcs/text/3537-msrv-resolver.md

 but this shouldn't affect existing `Cargo.lock` files since the currently resolved dependencies always get preference.

-This can be overridden with `--ignore-rust-version` and config's `build.resolver.precedence`.
+This can be overridden with `--ignore-rust-version` and config's `resolver.precedence`.

 Implications
 - If you use do `cargo update --precise <msrv-incompatible-ver>`, it will work